Azure/dotnet-template-azure-iot-edge-module/README.md

 ```

-Parameter `-t` means you want all Azure IoT Edge module files or just a deployment.json file.
+Parameter `-t` means you if want all Azure IoT Edge module files or just a deployment.json file.

-Parameter `-lx` means you want Dockerfile for linux-x64 or not.
+Parameter `-lx` means you if want Dockerfile for linux-x64 or not.
 So does the `-wn` for windows-nano.

+Parameter `-s` means if you want to skip the restore of packages referenced in module project.

 Now create the Azure IoT Edge module by the template with name: